 In POAM v Leelanau Co, 285132 (November 10, 2009), COA partially vacated and partially confirmed labor arbitration award.
-Arbitrator ruled there was no just cause to terminate Deputy.
+Arbitrator ruled no just cause to terminate Deputy.
 Arbitrator required fitness for duty examination; and retained jurisdiction to resolve issues concerning implementation of award.
 Circuit Court refused to vacate reinstatement order, but held arbitrator exceeded authority by retaining jurisdiction providing for fitness for duty examination.
 COA basically affirmed Circuit Court.
-Concerning retention of jurisdiction, Article 6(E)(1)(a) of Code of Professional Responsibility for Arbitrators of Labor-Management Disputes of the FMCS, NAA, and AAA states: "Unless otherwise prohibited by agreement of the parties or applicable law, an arbitrator may retain remedial jurisdiction without seeking the parties' agreement.
+Article 6(E)(1)(a) of Code of Professional Responsibility for Arbitrators of Labor-Management Disputes: "Unless otherwise prohibited by agreement of the parties or applicable law, an arbitrator may retain remedial jurisdiction without seeking the parties' agreement.
 If the parties disagree over whether remedial jurisdiction should be retained, an arbitrator may retain such jurisdiction in the award over the objection of a party and subsequently address any remedial issues that may arise."
 Elkouri & Elkouri, How Arbitration Works, 6th Ed, pp 333-337; CUNA Mut Ins Soc'y v Office & Prof'l Employees, 443 F3d 556 (7th Cir 2006).
-Concerning interest, Elkouri & Elkouri, p 1219, states: "The modern view is that the award of interest is within the inherent power of an arbitrator, and in fashioning a 'make-whole' remedy it appears that a growing number of arbitrators are willing to exercise the discretion to award interest where appropriate."
+Elkouri & Elkouri, p 1219: "The modern view is that the award of interest is within the inherent power of an arbitrator, and in fashioning a 'make-whole' remedy it appears that a growing number of arbitrators are willing to exercise the discretion to award interest where appropriate."
 COA did not discuss Code of Professional Responsibility for Arbitrators of Labor-Management Disputes or other authority concerning arbitrator retaining jurisdiction.